This 1-Hour Cinnamon Rolls recipe is quick and easy to make, drizzled with a heavenly cream cheese icing, and absolutely delicious!

 - Let the dough rise.
 Place each of the cut cinnamon rolls into a greased 9-inch pie plate or 9 x 13-inch baking dish.
 Cover the dish with a damp towel, and leave it in a warm place to rise for 25 minutes.
 Heat the oven to 350°F.

 - Make the icing.
-While the dough is rising, whisk together either the cream cheese icing or traditional icing ingredients in a mixing bowl until smooth.
+While the dough is rising, whisk together either the cream cheese icing ingredients in a mixing bowl until smooth.
 If it seems too thick, add in an extra tablespoon of milk at a time until it reaches your desired consistency.
 If it is too thin, add in extra powdered sugar.

 - Bake.
 Once the rolls have risen, uncover the dish.
 Place on the center rack of the oven and bake for 15-20 minutes, or until the rolls are golden and cooked through.
 Remove and let cool on a wire rack for at least 5 minutes.

 - Frost.
 Drizzle with the prepared icing and serve warm.

 To Make The Dough By Hand: If you do not have an electric stand mixer with a dough attachment, you can simply stir the ingredients together in a mixing bowl.
 Then turn the dough out onto a floured surface and knead by hand for 5 minutes.